redema/silverstripe-handyman/README.md

             }
         }

-Field1 and Field2 of Example will always be assigned the values determined by the $enforce_db_value array on the onBeforeWrite-event for Example objects.
+`Field1` and `Field2` of `Example` will always be assigned the values determined by the `$enforce_db_value` array on the onBeforeWrite-event for `Example` objects.

 All fields with enforced values are transformed to readonly in getCMSFields() and getFrontEndFields().

 ### Automatically handle publishing and unpublishing of Versioned DataObjects
-### connected to SiteTree, or a subclass to it, through a has_one relation
+### through a has_one relation

-SiteTreeOnVersioningDecorator makes it easier to handle versioned DataObjects related to SiteTree or subclasses to it through a has_one relation.
-It will make sure that the versioned DataObjects are published and unpublished automatically when their referenced SiteTree is.
+`DataObjectOnVersioningDecorator` makes it easier to handle versioned DataObjects through a has_one relation.
+It will make sure that the versioned DataObjects are published and unpublished automatically when their referenced DataObject is.

         class Page extends SiteTree {
             public static $has_many = array(
                 'Quotes' => 'Quote'
             );
         }
         class Quote extends DataObject {
             public static $has_one = array(
                 'Page' => 'Page'